Trump talks down prospect of US sanctions on Russia despite G7 push

 The US president said he wanted to ‘see whether or not a deal is done’ over the Ukraine war before targeting the Kremlin.

-The US president said he wanted to “see whether or not a deal is done” over the Ukraine war before targeting the Kremlin with further measures, insisting they would “cost us a lot of money.”
+The US president said he wanted to “see whether or not a deal is done” over the Ukraine war before targeting the Kremlin with further measures, insisting they would cost Washington “a tremendous amount of money”.

 Asked whether Washington supported European efforts to impose further measures, he told reporters ahead of a bilateral meeting with the UK Prime Minister, he said: “Well Europe is saying that, but they haven’t done it yet.